FucciUnavailable/SQL-Projects/README.md

 - **Shell Scripting Integration**: Automating database interactions and data pipeline workflows with robust shell scripts.

 Explore the projects to see practical implementations of database solutions, focusing on scalability, performance, and real-world problem-solving.

+I will be adding to my SQL portfolio more and more now!! very excited.